MAbuhanif/skinplus/README.md

 ## Overview

-SkinPlus is a responsive landing page for a skincare brand, built with semantic HTML5, CSS (Flexbox), and vanilla JavaScript.
-The page features a modern navigation bar, a hero section, a product carousel, and is fully responsive for both desktop (1920px) and mobile (375px) screens.
+SkinPlus is a responsive landing page, built with semantic HTML5, CSS (Flexbox), and vanilla JavaScript.
+The page features a navigation bar, a hero section, a product carousel, and is responsive for both desktop (1920px) and mobile (375px) screens.

 ---